 |Replace Electric Cooktop With Gas||$800 - $1,000|

 While electric cooktops are the most common, many people switch to gas if they already have a gas line in their home.
+It costs around $800 to $1,000 for a basic gas unit replacement and installation.
 Gas is more efficient and can heat food more evenly, with a faster startup and cooldown.

 Converting from an electric to a gas cooktop is not difficult.
-You can find cooktops that are identical in size, making countertop replacement easy.
+You can find units that are identical in size, making countertop replacement easy.
 Extending the gas line to the cooktop is the main issue.
 If you have a gas-powered oven in the kitchen, then your plumber can T off this line fairly easily to run it to the new cooktop.
 If not, the line needs to run farther.
 On average, it costs between $10 to $15 per linear foot to install gas lines.
-The actual footage and price of the new gas lines depends on how far the cooktop is from the main line.
+The actual footage and price of the new gas lines depends on how far the unit is from the main line.
 Typically, this distance is between 2 and 4 feet.
 In most cases, the gas lines can be easily concealed by your cabinets.
-The time it takes varies according to the distance the line must run but expect the installation to require between 2 and 6 hours and cost around $800 to $1,000 for a basic gas cooktop and installation.
+The time it takes varies according to the distance the line must run but expect the installation to require between 2 and 6 hours.

 |Electric Cooktop Glass||$150 - $600|